-Whichever direction the bike store takes is strategy, and it won’t work without tactics.
+Whichever direction the bike store takes is strategy, and it won’t work without execution, the tactics.
 In this case the tactics would include what to stock in the store and what not to stock, general pricing level, promotions, bundles, participation in local events, tone and content of social media, advertising messages and media, even how to position service.

-I’m amazed that so much of what I see written about business plans includes strategy but skips tactics.
+I’m amazed that so much of what I see written about business plans includes strategy but skips execution.
 In truth, the tactics are usually there, broken into sections such as the marketing plan, product plan, financial plan, and management plan.

 What’s strategic alignment?
 It’s the right hand knowing—and working with—what the left hand is doing.
 So if the bike store owner says her strategy is to focus on family market then she shouldn’t stock fancy bikes, she can’t charge upscale pricing, she can’t advertise in the extreme sports or extreme fitness websites.
 Her social media content is about kids and family, not racing.
 She takes her store to local activities like charity bike rides and school parades, not triathlons.